MetOs-UiO/eScience2024/docs/feide.rst

   - Click on the link in the email.
 You will be suggested to login in into dataporten.

-  - Ligin with your FEID
+  - Login using your FEIDE account

   .. note::